faanross/faanross.github.io/content/course01/06_post_logs.md

 - The malware launched `raserver.exe` with the `/offerraupdate` flag, creating another potential backdoor.

 **Using PowerShell ScriptBlock we learned:**
-- The actual command that was used by the "stager" to donwload the script from the web server and inject it into memory.
+- The actual command that was used by the "stager" to download the script from the web server and inject it into memory.
 - Crucially, we learned the actual contents of the dll-injection script.
 - Which command was actually used to inject the script into `rufus.exe`, from here we will also learn the id/location of the malicious dll